Huawei unwanted: Asian shops shun phone trade-ins on Google suspension worries

 She added that she was now in the market for a new Huawei model at a marked-down price.

-Earlier on Wednesday, Japanese telcos KKDI Corp and SoftBank Corp’s low-cost mobile brand Ymobile said they would delay the launch of Huawei P30 Lite smartphone which was due to go on sale on Friday.
+Earlier on Wednesday, Japanese telcos KDDI Corp and SoftBank Corp’s low-cost mobile brand Ymobile said they would delay the launch of Huawei P30 Lite smartphone which was due to go on sale on Friday.

 Reporting by Fathin Ungku and Aradhana Aravindan in Singapore and Neil Jerome Morales in Manila; Editing by Jonathan Weber and Himani Sarkar